jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

     - Use as Object
     - Use as Type
     - Use as Interface
-- Use as Procedure
+- Use as Command
-- Use as Procedure Interface
+- Use as Command Interface

 -----